 The Livingston National Bank Of Livingston

-The Livingston National Bank Of Livingston in Montana printed $20,940 dollars worth of national currency.
-Very few banks in the country issued less than $25,000 face value of national bank notes.
-Currency from this bank should be very rare.
-This national bank opened in 1889 and stopped printing money in 1893, which equals a 5 year printing period.
+The Livingston National Bank Of Livingston in New Jersey printed $198,780 dollars worth of national currency.
+That is a small output.
+National bank notes from here should be scarce.
+This national bank opened in 1927 and stopped printing money in 1935, which equals a 9 year printing period.
 That is obviously a very short period of time.
-During its life, The Livingston National Bank Of Livingston issued 2 different types and denominations of national currency.
+During its life, The Livingston National Bank Of Livingston issued 4 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The Livingston National Bank Of Livingston was located in Park County.
-It was assigned charter number 4117.
+For the record, The Livingston National Bank Of Livingston was located in Essex County.
+It was assigned charter number 13129.